emiliehc/RubRubMusic/Readme.md

 ## List of all commands
 All commands supported by RubRubMusic begin with this symbol: #
-### JShell commands
-CAUTION: The following 2 commands have nothing to do with the bot's music playback function.
-#### bind
-For technical reasons, the bot can only be bound to one channel from one server at a time.
-Therefore, you must first enter `` #bind '' before using JShell.

-#### unbind
-This command is used when you want to unbind JShell from the channel.

 ### Music playback
 #### play